wp-plugins/wp-grins-ssl/readme.txt

 = Why isn't this working on bbPress? =
 Do you have the fancy editor?
 Yeah it doesn't work.
 Sorry, I don't know why.
 This is a 'fast' fix.
 If you have the bbPress Fancy Editor on, this plugin goes away for bbPress.

+= Why doesn't this work with Font Emoticons? =

+I don't know :( but I'm working on it!